algofoogle/tt04-raybox-zero/demoboard/README.md

 4. Pressing CTRL+D to then commit/execute the code.

 This will show one of 4 views, changing very 1 second.

+If you like, you can press CTRL+C to interrupt the code, then issue your own updates via the `reg` and `pov` objects.

 [Tiny Tapeout Commander]: https://commander.tinytapeout.com/